 This fall, visitors to the Denver Art Museum

 Xu Beihong offers a once-in-a-lifetime opportunity to see the full spectrum of work by the 20th century Chinese artist who is widely recognized as the father of modern Chinese painting.
 One of the first Chinese artists to study in Europe, Xu revolutionized painting in China by drawing influence from both the East and West.
-This exhibition will feature approximately 60 works from the Xu Beihong Memorial Museum, the majority of which have never before been on view in the United States.
+This exhibition features 61 works from the Xu Beihong Memorial Museum, the majority of which have never before been on view in the United States.

 Threads of Heaven illustrates the court and culture of the Qing Dynasty and the final days of empire in China through more than 100 dazzling pieces ranging from court robes to intricately embroidered accessories to pictorial hangings.
 The Denver Art Museum is the only venue for both exhibitions, on view October 30, 2011 through January 29, 2012.